 Say No To Scented Skin Care Products

 Yes, we all like to smell good after applying lotion or soap, but some of these products are detrimental to dry, sensitive skin, and can cause an unfavorable reaction.
 If you are not noticing a problem with your skin while using scented products, by all means, continue using those products.
 However, if you see any irritation or dryness, it might be time to switch products just for the winter.
+In fact, when it comes to allergies, humidifiers are like force fields that offer protection from allergens in your own home.

 One of the easiest ways to get dry skin is to expose your skin to it.
 So make sure that you have a warm winter coat, and wear gloves whenever you are outside.
 There are many glove options out there that allow you to use your phone and access other touchscreen devices.
 It never hurts to have a scarf that can cover part of your face and a hat to put on your head.
 Make wise choices as you embark outside this winter.